nickeblewis/kaldi-hugo-cms-template/site/content/services.md

   heading: Re-inventing the CMS
   description: >
     People for many years have been building their content rich sites using Wordpress and Drupal.
-In fact we used to build sites that way too, that was before we discovered the new way of doing it...
+In fact we used to build sites that way too, that was before we discovered the new way of doing it.
+The JAMStack is a whole new way of building sites where multiple people can add and edit content.
+It is more secure and faster to deploy updates to the web.
+No servers as such, just fast content distributed via CDN.
   image1:
     alt: A close-up of a paper filter filled with ground coffee
     image: /img/products/products-grid3.jpg